NVIDIA/TensorRT-Model-Optimizer/pruning/README.md

 Checkout the [Quick Start: Pruning](https://nvidia.github.io/TensorRT-Model-Optimizer/getting_started/4_pruning.html) and the detailed [Optimization Guide](https://nvidia.github.io/TensorRT-Model-Optimizer/guides/2_pruning.html) in the Model Optimizer documentation for more information on how to use the above pruning algorithms in Model Optimizer.

 ## Algorithms

+### Pruning NVIDIA NeMo / Megatron-LM LLMs (e.g. Llama 3) using Minitron

+Checkout the Minitron pruning example in the [NVIDIA NeMo repository](https://github.com/NVIDIA/NeMo/tree/main/examples/nlp/language_modeling/megatron_gpt_prune.py) which showcases the usage of the powerful Minitron pruning algorithm developed by NVIDIA Research for pruning LLMs like Llama 3.1 8B or Mistral NeMo 12B.

 ### Pruning HuggingFace Language Models (e.g. BERT) using GradNAS